Skip to main content

 caution

-After the team leader selects employees and confirms the choice, the task will be set to "Run" status for every assigned employee.
+• Once the team leader assigns employees and confirms the selection, the task status changes to "Run" for all assigned employees.

-When a team leader finishes work, it is concluded for every assigned employee.
-Additionally, the team leader sets up the produced quantity on a resource upon completing the work.
+• Additionally, the team leader sets the produced quantity on the resource upon completion.

 Click here to find out more about related ProcessForce options.

-Each employee can finish work independently, such as to change resources or leave the workstation.
-Finishing work by one employee does not finish it for others.
-An employee does not declare quantity when finishing work.
+Each employee can finish work independently, for instance, to change resources or leave the workstation.

 Activity

-This is a standard SAP Business One functionality.
-You can set up an activity (e.g. Conversation, Note) and activity type (e.g. General, Internal) in ProcessForce General Settings.
-When choosing the Activity option from the CompuTec PDC level, an Activity with predefined settings is created.
-This way, an activity is connected to a specific Manufacturing Order, Operation, Resource (depends on from which Task tile it is created), and Employee (logged in to CompuTec PDC).
+This feature is part of the standard SAP Business One functionality.
+You can configure an Activity (e.g., Conversation, Note) and an Activity Type (e.g., General, Internal) in ProcessForce General Settings.
+When selecting the Activity option from the CompuTec PDC interface, an activity is automatically created with predefined settings.
+This ensures the activity is linked to a specific Manufacturing Order, Operation, or Resource (depending on the Task tile from which it is initiated) and the employee currently logged into CompuTec PDC.

 Technical Instruction